-To help with this we may refer to the ten key behaviours and challenges in Chapter 3 of Leading with Integrity (link on the final page as useful building in this Conversation.)
+To help with this we may refer to the ten key behaviours and challenges in Chapter 3 of Leading with Integrity.

 We will also ask whether there are any other behaviours or challenges not in this list that we want to take on board at this stage to enable us better to "walk the walk" as high integrity leaders.